Chart Color Schemes

 Recent residential development output has been above average within California Gully - Eaglehawk when compared nationally

-California Gully - Eaglehawk has averaged approximately 105 new dwelling approvals annually.
-Development approval data is sourced from the Australian Bureau of Statistics on a financial year basis, with 526 dwellings approved over the past five financial years, ranging from FY-20 to FY-25, and an additional 10 approvals recorded so far in FY-26.
-On average, 1.7 new residents have been associated with each dwelling constructed annually between FY-20 and FY-25, suggesting a balanced supply and demand dynamic that supports stable market conditions.
-However, recent data indicates this ratio has intensified to 4.3 people per dwelling over the past two financial years, implying growing popularity and potential undersupply in housing.
-New homes are being built at an average construction cost value of $407,000, aligning with regional trends.
+California Gully - Eaglehawk has averaged approximately 100 new dwelling approvals annually over the past five financial years, totalling 503 homes.
+As of FY26 so far, 15 approvals have been recorded.
+Between FY21 and FY25, an average of 1.7 new residents per year per dwelling constructed was observed, indicating balanced supply and demand with stable market conditions.
+However, this figure has increased to 4.3 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+New homes are being built at an average expected construction cost of $407,000, aligning with regional trends.

-This year alone, there have been $1.8 million in commercial approvals, indicating a predominantly residential focus in the area's development activity.
-When compared to the Rest of Vic., California Gully - Eaglehawk demonstrates comparable new home approvals per capita, suggesting market stability that mirrors regional patterns.
+This financial year, there have also been $1.8 million in commercial approvals, predominantly focused on residential development.
+Compared to the Rest of Vic., California Gully - Eaglehawk shows comparable new home approvals per person, supporting market stability inline with regional patterns.
 However, building activity has slowed in recent years.

-The majority of new constructions consist of detached houses (96.0%), with townhouses or apartments making up the remaining 4.0%, preserving the area's traditional low-density character and appeal for families seeking space.
-Currently, there are an estimated 357 people per dwelling approval in the area, reflecting its quiet and less active development environment.
-By 2041, future projections anticipate California Gully - Eaglehawk to add approximately 5,472 residents.
-Given current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+The area's new building activity comprises 96.0% detached houses and 4.0% townhouses or apartments, maintaining its traditional low density character focused on family homes.
+As of now, there are an estimated 357 people per dwelling approval in the area, reflecting its quiet, low activity development environment.
+According to future projections, California Gully - Eaglehawk is expected to add approximately 5,472 residents by 2041.
+If current development rates persist, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development